Turning The Tables: 8 Women Who Invented American Popular Music

 In determining our inaugural class in a Hall of Fame that would by definition challenge the very concept of a Hall of Fame, we assembled a group of women who've dedicated themselves to tracing such changes in the atmosphere.
 Fourteen served on our advisory board; nearly forty more have contributed to the material you'll read over the next two months.
 Among them are museum curators, authors of biographies and scholarly studies, producers of archival compilations, novelists, musicians and radio producers – people who've spent their lives thinking about how music has fit into history, and whose work is changing how people understand it now.
 We did not easily agree on our list.
 Raising even the major names led to debates over others who might equally deserve recognition.
 Bessie Smith?
 Ma Rainey.
 Maybelle Carter?
 The Latinx guitar pioneer Lydia Mendoza.
 Ella Fitzgerald?
 Swing pioneers the Boswell Sisters.
 We soon realized that, as with every year of Turning the Tables, this one will lead to spirited debate.
 We welcome that.
 Make your own Hall of Fame.
 Start by considering the basic architectural plan.

-These women have been commemorated on postage stamps, with statues and plagues and museum exhibits, and in countless recorded and concert tributes.
+These women have been commemorated on postage stamps, with statues and plaques and museum exhibits, and in countless recorded and concert tributes.
 But history is slippery, now more than ever.
 Ella Fitzgerald was once a ubiquitous presence in Americans' lives, her cheery face beaming out of their television sets as she shattered glasses in Memorex commercials.
 Now she's rarely invoked beyond jazz circles.
 Billie Holiday remains a ubiquitous ghost, but, as biographers like Farah Jasmine Griffin have pointed out, her image has been bent into shapes that have little do with her real, musicianly form.
 Rosetta Tharpe has re-entered the public consciousness in the past decade thanks to the work of her biographer Gayle Wald and her recent Hall of Fame induction; but few current music fans actually know more than the bare minimum about her.

 History is an ecosystem.
 It needs to be nurtured and protected.
 With this year's version of Turning the Tables, we hope to entice you to enter the spheres created by eight extraordinary women, to be enriched by their gifts and inspired by their stories.
 Put their names on a t-shirt.
 Then do more.